Activity Timeline

 • March 30High Country News publishes its “Land-Grab Universities” report.
 In response to the article, a Cornell administration spokesperson is quoted as stating “Thank you for reaching out to us on this issue.
 Unfortunately, I have no information to share on this issue at this time.”
 The AIISP faculty found this response to be deeply unsatisfying, and we began to think about how to address the land-grab issue ourselves.

-• June 30: First meeting of AIISP’s Cornell University and Indigenous Dispossession Committee.
-The committee has continued regular meetings, once or twice per month, since then.
+• June 30: First meeting of AIISP’s Cornell University and Indigenous Dispossession Committee (CU&ID).

 • August 28: Committee meets with Cornell President Martha Pollack, Provost Mike Kotlikoff, and other administration officials to discuss Indigenous affairs at Cornell and the High Country News report.